Our highly experienced Adelaide divorce lawyers can advise you on any aspects of divorce law.

 A party to a marriage that has broken down cannot marry another person until they have obtained a divorce, as to do so would mean that person would be committing the offence of bigamy – a crime which has the potential for attracting a jail sentence.

 Once divorced, there is no legal relationship between the two parties – they are no longer husband and wife.
-This may have a legal knock-on effect to areas such as succession planning, wills and trusts, and as such it is critical that anyone who is contemplating a divorce seeks legal advice from an accredited Family Law specialist.
+This may have a legal knock-on effect to areas such as succession planning, wills and trusts, and as such it is critical that anyone who is contemplating a divorce seeks legal advice from a divorce lawyer that is an accredited Family Law specialist.